kangfarih/kangfarih.github.io/content/posts/encrypted-audio-player/index.md

 ---

 This is a project about an audio player with encrypted data to play.
-I am as a freelancer build two similar application, one for user and other for admin.
+I am building as a freelancer two similar application, one for user and other for admin.
 All of the apps are made for mobile using react native framework.

 ---